paulpierce34/Powershell-To-Flipper-Template/README.md

 - Clone repo

-- Replace the one liner place holder powershell text with your own powershell
+- Replace the one liner place holder powershell text with your own powershell.
+Each command must be on the same line and separated by semi-colons, as shown in screenshot below

 - Copy the .txt file to your flipper